 Duncan killing an Ogre by climbing up its chest with knives,while mortally wounded.

 As well as a melee character's slaying of an Ogre, which involves an Achilles-like jump into the air before stabbing the ogre in the chest and bearing it to the ground before stabbing it again in the face, with a twist of the blade to finish.

 The deathblow animation for killing the High Dragon or Flemeth is also completely awesome: feint, leap astride neck, stab, get thrown into air as dragon rears in pain, do flip, land on neck again, hack away until dead.

-Also worth noting that the death blow animations are determined by the weapon skill set your using (two hander, one hander and shield, or dual wielding), not by the specific weapon you're holding.
+Also worth noting that the death blow animations are determined by the weapon skill set you're using (two-hander, one-hander and shield, or dual wielding), not by the specific weapon you're holding.
 This means that these can show you stabbing a mace or axe through an ogre or dragon's skull.
-It's friggin' sweet.

-Defending the village of Redcliffe and ensuring that EVERY defender lives.
+Defending the village of Redcliffe and ensuring that Everyone Lives.
 Most of the villagers were convinced they were going to die that night and it's pretty sweet proving them wrong.
 There's nothing quite like hearing Bann Teagan say "Dawn arrives, friends, and all of us remain!"